Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2023/03/tracing-a-digital-shadow.md

 Elgar Fleisch is Professor of Information and Technology Management in the Department of Management, Technology and Economics.

 Verena Zimmermann is Professor of Security, Privacy and Society in the Department of Humanities, Social and Political Sciences.

+This text appeared in the 23/01 issue of the ETH magazine Globe .
+Read whole issue (PDF, 5.4 MB)